Acekorneya/Ark-Survival-Ascended-Server/README.md

 - `-create <instance_name>`: Creates a new server instance.
 - `-start <instance_name|-all>`: Starts a specific server instance or all instances.
 - `-stop <instance_name|-all> [--force]`: Stops one or all instances after verifying both the explicit `SaveWorld` and the save performed by `DoExit`.
+- `-rollback <instance_name|-all> [--force]`: Stages an AsaApi-compatible ASA depot, safely stops every instance sharing the server files, activates it once, and restarts only instances that were running.
 - `-shutdown <minutes> <instance_name|-all> [--force]`: Performs the same verified two-stage stop after a countdown.
 - `-update`: Checks for server files & Docker image updates (doesn't modify the script itself).
 - `-upgrade`: Upgrades POK-manager.sh script to the latest version (requires confirmation).